JakobBergG/Dataproject_GBM/README.md

   </p>

 To segment the recurrence MR scans the newtork generated from Task806_ANOUK_GBM was finetuned on a training set consisting of 39 MR scans (31 training cases and 8 test cases).
 5 fold cross validation was used in the training to optimize the models performance.
 When segmenting a recurrence tumor an ensemble was created from the 5 folds.
-The ensemble prediction is created by averaging the 5 probability maps (one for each model). ####MAYBE PUT IN A FIGUE OF 5 probability maps####. through experimenting a learning rate of 1e-6 was determined best suitable for finetuning the network. in the figure below a progression curve from one of the folds can be seen.
+The ensemble prediction is created by averaging the 5 probability maps (one for each model). through experimenting a learning rate of 1e-6 was determined best suitable for finetuning the network. in the figure below a progression curve from one of the folds can be seen.

   <p align="center">